sunitachoudhary0280/Calculator-Webpage/README.md

 - **CSS**: Styling for the calculator, including layout, colors, and responsive design.
 - **JavaScript**: Logic for handling arithmetic operations and user inputs.

 ## How to Run

+if you only run with using terminal then for java file java CalculatorInJava

+and if run using webpage structure simple download and run this

-1. Clone the repository:
+Clone the repository:
    ```bash
    git clone https://github.com/sunitachoudhary0280/calculator-webpage.git